Maksimka101/combine/README.md

 Do you remember `context` argument in `entryPointFunction`?
 Let's take a closer look at it.

-`IsolateContext` holds an argument, passed while you spawn Isolate and `IsolateMessenger` which is used to communicate with original Isolate.
+`IsolateContext` holds an argument, passed while you spawn Isolate, `IsolateMessenger` which is used to communicate with original Isolate and `CombineIsolate` which is represents current Isolate.

 ### Pass arguments